Here are questions to help with that process:

 - What two areas of health and strength can you build on in the coming year?

 The prerequisite for managing others is being able to manage oneself.
 Life is a journey of endurance and perseverance.
-Therefore it's important that we take care of ourselves in addition to looking after those we supervise.
+Therefore we must take care of ourselves in addition to looking after those we supervise.

-One characteristic of a healthy leader is that they develop an ability to maintain a non-anxious presence in the midst of a hyper-culture made up of goals, deadlines, competition, and technology.
-That demeanor is achieved through practice and discipline--by going through hard times and living to tell about them.
+One characteristic of a healthy leader is that they develop an ability to maintain a non-anxious presence amid a hyper-culture made up of goals, deadlines, competition, and technology.
+That is achieved through practice and discipline--by going through hard times and living to tell about them.

 It's enriching to be around individuals who combine confidence with humility and inner strength.
 They improve the quality of our lives and make us better people.
 I think of them as teachers as much as supervisors, highly prized by employees--and executive recruiters.